YoavDvir/TDDR/README.md

   genes_n = 2000                - Number of genes in at the root genome

-  command line: py sim_tr.py 10 0.05 25 2000

   Output: The results are printed on the screen.

 2. real_data.py

-   Test TDDR on ATDCs: ATDC005, ATDC007, ATDC008, ATDC009, ATDC032
+   Test TDDR on ATGCs: ATDC005, ATDC007, ATDC008, ATDC009, ATDC032

-   Compare the RF-resulting trees with trees constructed with the ATGC tree,  SGC+BioPhyton NJ tree, and DCJ + BioPhyton NJ tree.
+   example for the command line: py real_data.py 5

   Argument:

-  atgcnum = "5"               The ATGC  number
+  atgcnum = 5              The ATGC  number

   Input files: (all files included the respiratory and should be placed with the code).